pushkart2/gitbook/evidence.md

 exports["snipe-evidence"]:CreateFingerPrint(coords) -- to create fingerprint at the coords (coords is a vector3, if not passed, it will use player's current coords) exports["snipe-evidence"]:IsWearingGloves() -- returns true/false if player is wearing gloves

+exports["snipe-evidence"]:GenerateBloopDrop(coords) -- to generate bloop drop at coords from a person (will attach players dna to this evidence) exports["snipe-evidence"]:CreateVehicleFingerprint(vehicle) -- creates fingerprint evidence for the vehicle (if vehicle is not passed it will not do anything)

 exports["snipe-evidence"]:AddBacLevel(level) -- how much bac level you want to add (requires Config.BAC enabled) exports["snipe-evidence"]:RemoveBacLevel(level) -- how much bac level you want to remove (requires Config.BAC enabled)